nicky-nym/nicky-nym.github.io/pages/kinematic.md

  1. There is **[money available](#money)** for new cities.
  1. People are **[rapidly building new cities](#precident)**.
  1. Building new cities is a **[cost-effective](#cost-effective)** way to pull people out of poverty, bring economic growth, and meet basic needs.
- 1. By making significantly better design choices, we could make new **[cities that work far better](#work-better)** for everyone.
+ 1. We could make new **[cities that work far better](#work-better)** for everyone, by making significantly better design choices

 ## What is a kinematic city?

-"Kinematic city" is a new made-up name for a specific set of ideas about new ways to design cities so as to maximize the number of destinations that are in the daily range of travel for everybody in the city.
 No one has yet built a kinematic city.
+"Kinematic city" is a new made-up name for a specific set of ideas about ways to design cities.
+A kinematic city design strives to maximize the "kinematic range" of everybody in the city, meaning the number of destinations that are in the daily range of travel for everybody.

  1. Kinematic cities are cities designed to maximize everyone's **[mobility](#mobility)**, travel range, and opportunity, within the city.
  1. The improved mobility and travel range results from unconventional design choices